isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-03-18-post-From Start Up to Scale Up: Tracing NovogeneAIT Genomics’ NPM Journey.md

 establishment of a large-scale commercial sequencing facility which supports the local biotech ecosystem.
-Prior to the <a href="https://www.npm.sg/partners/sg10k/" rel="noopener noreferrer nofollow" target="_blank"><u>SG10K_Health project</u></a> and the establishment of our sequencing facility, many local research organisations and universities could only send their samples to GIS or to commercial sequencing facilities in other countries.</p>
+Prior to the <a href="https://www.npm.sg/partners/sg10k/" rel="noopener noreferrer nofollow" target="_blank"><u>SG10K_Health project</u></a> and the establishment of our sequencing facility, many local research organisations and universities could only send their samples to GIS or sequencing facilities in other countries.</p>
 <p>The launch of SG10K_Health allowed NovogeneAIT Genomics to expand our
-scale and scope of operations, leading to economies of scale.
+scale and scope of operations, resulting in greater economies of scale.
 The partnership with the NPM programme made it cost-efficient to establish a large-scale commercial sequencing facility, and boost Singapore's capability to process genomic samples from other countries, strengthening its position as a regional genomic research hub.</p>
 <p>Another significant gain from this collaboration is the development of
 human capital.
-Skilled workforce is crucial for the daily operation of instrumentation at the sequencing centre, as well as sample and data management, and data security.
-In the early stages of Singapore’s precision medicine journey, NovogeneAIT Genomics brought in specialists from Novogene Global for knowledge transfer and operational support for the local team.
+Skilled workforce is crucial for the operation of the sequencing platform, sample and data management.
+In the early stages of Singapore’s precision medicine journey, NovogeneAIT Genomics brought in specialists from our partners for knowledge transfer and to support our local team.
 This technology transfer has proven valuable, with the core team running the lab today composed mostly of Singaporeans.</p>
 <h4><strong>How has the partnership with NPM benefited NovogeneAIT Genomics?</strong></h4>
-<p>First, our collaboration with GIS and NPM has allowed us to amass extensive
+<p>First, our collaboration with GIS and NPM has allowed us to gain extensive
 experience in large-scale Next-Generation Sequencing operations.
-This has prompted us to refine our standard operating procedures to align with industry best practices, directly enhancing our overall quality and delivery.
+This has prompted us to refine our standard operating procedures to align with industry’s best practices, directly enhancing our overall quality and delivery.
 The positive reputation gained from delivering quality work in a landmark project has fostered trust among prospective customers and partners, constituting the first dimension of our growth.</p>
 <p>Since our involvement in NPM Phase I, NovogeneAIT Genomics has significantly
-expanded our market coverage and presence in the Asia Pacific, Middle East, and Africa (AMEA) region.
+expanded our market coverage and presence across the Asia Pacific, Middle East, and Africa (AMEA) region.
 Our customer base has diversified to include more than 300 organisations, ranging from neighbouring developing markets such as Indonesia and Thailand to larger and more mature markets like South Korea, Japan and Australia.</p>